School Integrated Pest Management (IPM) Grants

 Who Can Apply for a School IPM Grant?

-For-profit organizations are not eligible.
-Non-profit organizations described in Section 501(c)(4) of the Internal Revenue Code that engage in lobbying activities as defined in Section 3 of the Lobbying Disclosure Act of 1995 are also not eligible to apply.
+Local governments, private universities, private nonprofit entities, for-profit organizations, private businesses, and individuals were not eligible.
+In addition, non-profit organizations described in Section 501(c)(4) of the Internal Revenue Code that engage in lobbying activities as defined in Section 3 of the Lobbying Disclosure Act of 1995 were not eligible to apply.

 What Types of Projects Will the School IPM Grants Support?